HOW TO SET UP A HOME STUDIO

 Everything you need to start recording your songs at home, a refreshingly simple guide.
 The truth is: real superstars look fly in H&M, so you don't need to buy Gucci until you got your bag.
 Take creative power into your own hands and build your fucking empire, one step at a time.

 I don't care what they told you, any old laptop should work.
+Even tablets, old desktops, and phones can record music now.
 Will you eventually want something new and fancy?
 Yes, but wait til you get the hang of recording yourself.
 Then you'll know exactly what you want and feel much better about dropping those coins.
 For Mac, I recommend using Garageband because it's free and amazing.
 Watch free tutorials on YouTube to get the hang of tracking vocals.

 WTF is this??
-The magic box that connects your mic to the computer.
+If you chose a computer or laptop, you'll need this magic box that sends the microphone sounds into the computer.
 This is the basic bitch, get the job done interface.
 For $100 you can make presentable songs at home and (like the laptop) upgrade later on.
+If you chose a phone or tablet, get a USB microphone and eliminate the need for this interface.
+You can just plug in and go!

 Holy shit, this little guy gets it done.
 You wanna sequence some simple beats?
 Lay down basic chord changes to sing over?
 This 13 inch keyboard is only $49.
 Plug and play.